jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Guecubu.md

 RacialMods:
 Languages: Abyssal, Common
 SQ:
+SpecialAbilities:
+  Broken Ground (Su): >
-SpecialAbilities: Broken Ground (Su) The ground in a 30-foot radius around a guecubu ripples and shudders unnaturally.
+    The ground in a 30-foot radius around a guecubu ripples and shudders unnaturally.
 This transforms the area surrounding a guecubu into difficult terrain.
 A guecubu can move through this area with no penalty.
 Consecrated ground cannot be affected by this ability, nor can any area warded by a magic circle against chaos or a magic circle against evil.
+  Misfortune (Su): >
-Misfortune (Su) A creature struck by a guecubu must make a DC 20 Will save or become permanently cursed with misfortune.
+    A creature struck by a guecubu must make a DC 20 Will save or become permanently cursed with misfortune.
 The victim of this curse takes a -4 penalty on all attack rolls, saving throws, and skill checks, and any critical threat against the victim automatically confirms.
 If a guecubu hits a creature already suffering from this curse, the victim must make a DC 20 Will save or be staggered for 1 round.
 This is a curse effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: